 Q: How much water should I use?

 We usually recommend using one to two cups of total coffee solution, though you may use less as you find comfortable.

 Q: Why do you not recommend using more than 2 cups of liquid per coffee enema?

 The purpose of the coffee enema is primarily to implant coffee that is then absorbed through the wall of the large intestine and transported to the liver, which then triggers a release of bile and toxins from the liver.
 Two cups of coffee in an enema is sufficient to accomplish this.
 Most electrolytes that make it to the large intestine during the digestive process are absorbed back into the blood stream in the part of the large intestine furthest from the rectum.
 We typically recommend doing coffee enemas frequently, and if one uses more liquid, the enema liquid reaches deeper up into the large intestine and can flush out the electrolytes before they have a chance to be re-absorbed.
 Doing a deeper enema like this once in a while is okay, but if doing coffee enemas a few times per week or more, you run the risk of flushing out too many electrolytes.
-Using two cups of liquid per enema avoids this potential issue.
+Using two cups of liquid or less per enema avoids this potential issue.
 Also, using more than two cups of enema liquid on a regular basis could potentially stretch out the colon and can additionally strip too much of the protective mucosal layer in the large intestines.
-If you find that using three cups of liquid per enema gives you the best results, this is acceptable, but we highly suggest not using more than this on a regular basis.
+If you find that using three cups of liquid per enema gives you the best results, this is acceptable occasionally, but we highly suggest not using more than this on a regular basis.